 - Course Professor / Librarian Consultation: To ensure that the library instruction meets the needs of the class, the course professor should provide relevant course material such as the syllabus, course assignment and student topics to the librarian as well as communicate their student learning outcomes.

-Please fill out the form below to request library instruction.
+Please complete the appropriate online form below to request library instruction.

 - About the Brennan Library